gingrbred/COSC1336/README.md

-This will serve as a document of programs that I write in COSC1336
+This will serve as a backup of all the programs that I write in COSC1336